dennyaris/archipelago-pretest/README.md

 5. Regular Patching
     - Automate updates for critical systems.
     - Patch third-party libraries and dependencies quickly.
-    - Maintain an asset inventory so you know what to patch.

 6. Firewall & Network Segmentation
     - Use default-deny firewall rules.